Horace Stoneham: Controversial move to San Francisco

-Talented team produced one pennant
+1962 National League pennant

 While Stoneham's San Francisco club produced only one pennant (in 1962), one National League West Division title (1971), and no World Series triumphs, the Giants of the late 1950s and 1960s were one of the most talented assemblages in the National League.
 They included five Hall of Famers—Willie Mays, Willie McCovey, Juan Marichal, Orlando Cepeda and Gaylord Perry—and many other stars.
 The Giants were the first big league team to heavily scout and sign players from the Dominican Republic and brought the first Japanese player, pitcher Masanori Murakami, to the Majors in 1964.

 But the National League was so powerful and competitive—it had far outpaced the American League in signing African-American and Latin American players—the Giants had only one pennant to show for a decade-plus of contention.
 In 1962, the team won 101 games and forced another best-of-three playoff with the Dodgers, then prevailed in the final inning of the decisive third game.
 In another echo of 1951, they were defeated by the Yankees in the World Series.